ARCH66H/HelioRAT/README.md

 # HelioRAT, EDUCATIONAL PURPOSES ONLY, DO.
 NOT.
 RUN.

-CROSS PLATFORM MULTI CLIENTS FUD RAT
+CROSS PLATFORM MULTI CLIENTS RAT

 # Note:
     This Project is under active development.
 May contains some bugs